PoisotLab/ms_betacov_mapping/README.md

 We downloaded the rangemap of every current bat species that was classified as an empirically documented host of *Betacoronavirus* from the previous step, according to recent IUCN data [@IUCN2021IucRed].
+The IUCN data have been assembled to support wildlife conservation efforts, and therefore we do not expect that they are biased by wildlife disease sampling efforts or priority.
 The range maps were subsequently rasterized using the `rasterize` function from `GDAL` [@RouaultEven2022GdaOgr] at a resolution of approximately 100kmx100km at the equator.
 For every pixel in the resulting raster where at least one bat host of *Betacoronavirus* was present, we extract the species pool (list of all known bat hosts), which was used to calculate the following risk assessment
 components: bat phylogenetic diversity, bat compositional uniqueness, and predicted viral sharing risk.